OP-TEE/optee_docs/faq/faq.rst

 Q: I've heard that there is a Widevine and PlayReady TA, how do I get access?
 =============================================================================
-    - Those can only be shared are under WMLA and NDA/MLA with Google and Microsoft.
-Linaro can help members of Linaro to get access to those.
-As of now, we cannot share it with non-members.
+    - TrustedFirmware have no such implementation, but Linaro do have reference implementations for that that they share with their members who have signed the WMLA and NDA/MLA with Google and Microsoft.
+So the advice is to reach out to Linaro if you have questions about that.

 .. _Issue#280: https://github.com/OP-TEE/optee_os/issues/280
 .. _Issue#601: https://github.com/OP-TEE/optee_os/issues/601